Evaluating the Impact of Inter-cluster Communications in Edge Computing

-Related work in benchmarking of intra-cluster networking solutions, such as in \cite{suo_analysis_2018} focus on total performance within a single cloud cluster, which varies based on the hardware used.
-Paper~\cite{Varghese2021} conducted an extensive survey about benchmarking performance at the edge and observed that further research is needed to measure the performance of edge networks efficiently.
+Related work in benchmarking of intra-cluster networking solutions, such as in~\cite{suo_analysis_2018}, focuses on total performance within a single cloud cluster, which is hardware-dependent.
+Paper~\cite{Varghese2021} conducted an extensive survey of benchmarking performance at the edge and observed that further research is needed to measure the performance of edge networks efficiently.
 This survey reveals a gap in explicitly benchmarking orchestrators and other software that connects the infrastructure into an edge continuum.
-Indeed, many benchmarks are limited by physical aspects of edge devices (\, e.g., processing power, chipset throughput, storage, and memory).
+Indeed, many benchmarks are limited by physical aspects of edge devices (\eg processing power, chipset throughput, storage, and memory).
 Our evaluation differs from previous works as it focuses on the relative response time differences encountered through varying aspects of 1) underlying network, 2) payload size, and 3) direction of payload exchange between clusters, instead of absolute metrics like resource utilization.